ArtemBotnev/Algorithms-and-Data-Structures/README.md

         * example of using
 * Weighted graphs
     * Undirected graphs
          * Minimum spanning tree
          * example of using
+    * Directed graphs
+         * Search of the shortest path
+         * example of using